Benjamin Deyerle: Early life

 Benjamin Deyerle purchased one slave, Charles Lewis, to help with the brick making and construction.
 Charles Lewis had learned brick making in eastern Virginia, and was purchased in Richmond, Virginia, about 1849.
 By 1850 Benjamin had 13 slaves. including 7 males ranging in age from 16 to 52.
 By 1860 he owned 34 slaves, of whom 23 were male.
 At Lone Oaks he had 3 slave cabins.
 His brother, David, owned 7 male slaves ranging in age from 8 to 28, and his nephew had 5 males ranging in age from 16 to 35 years old.
 Joseph had 25 slaves and built 5 slave houses at Pleasant Grove (Salem, Virginia) in 1860.
 In 1934, Peyton M. Lewis, a former slave who had belonged to Benjamin Deyerle, engaged in a series of correspondence with some Deyerle descendants in Roanoke.
 He wrote that his father.
 Charles Lewis, was a "great brick molder and layer, and a great distiller of whiskey."
 He also stated that Charles Lewis and his brother, Peyton Lewis (Peyton M. Lewis's uncle and namesake), were bought off the auction block in Richmond by Joseph and Benjamin Deyerle.
 Benjamin retained Charles, and Joseph retained Peyton.
 This would have occurred sometime between 1834 and 1849; therefore, it is likely that Peyton Lewis was one of the slaves who helped build Roanoke College, Pleasant Grove (Salem, Virginia), and possibly other structures.

 Benjamin Deyerle also worked closely with Gustave A. Sedon, a German carpenter and cabinet maker.

 Brickmaking

-The bricks made by Benjamin Deyerle and Charles Lewis were without doubt the best in the region.
+The bricks made by Benjamin Deyerle and Charles Lewis are often considered to be the best in the region.
 For mid-19th century America, the bricks were of a uniformly hard durability, and fired to a nice red or brown color.
 The Deyerles used Flemish bond bricks in most of the Greek Revival homes, and used an all-stretcher bond (Stretcher bond) on some of the churches and upscale homes for a more uniform appearance.
 Collections of discarded bricks and poorly fired bricks were also used for constructing outbuildings, wall interiors, and other purposes.
 Some of the bricks were autographed, such as one dated "1852" and found on a wall on Pleasant Grove Plantation.